 Summery – if you have a Polish work visa or a residence permit in Poland, and the employing company is in Poland, you can be sent on a business trip to Germany or another EU country, after obtaining a special Van der Elst visa at the consulate of the country to which it belongs.

 IMPORTANT!
+We are offering work permit service only for companies, not for individuals.
+So if you want work permit service you have to have a company or represent the company.
 We are not a work agency.
 We provide help with getting work permissions in Poland without which you can’t pick up a job offered by Polish employees.
-If you want to find work or put your job offer check our portal 4biz2.biz and its job section.

 Click here to check our services price list.